-This video, created by Dublin2020, went viral in the last hurrah of the campaign.
+This video, created by Dublin2020, went viral in the last hurrah of the campaign in 2015.
 Poet Stephen James Smith, a native Dubliner, manages to cram mentions of every nook and cranny of the fair city in the poem.

 Dublin you are grey brick upon brick,